DekaAthlos/TINF19C-ModellingWizard/README.md

 ## About this project

+In this project a plugin for AutomationML called 'Modelling Wizzard' will be further developed.
+The plugin is part of the Master Thesis Work from [Raj Kumar Pulaparthi](https://github.com/Rajkumarpulaparthi/ModellingWizard), a former student of the Otto-Von-Guericke University Magdeburg.

+The Plugin offers the possibility to create new AML Devices and Interfaces and save them as AMLX Package.
+Moreover it is possible to import files with the help of the DDA2ML-Converter.

+Main tasks are e.g. improving the GUI and its usability but also giving the user a detailed manual to make sure that it is clear how to use the plugin.
 The further development of the Modelling Wizard was carried out by the following students:
   * Stefan Nemanja-Banov
   * Simon Jess